phil-inc/phil-us-hugo/content/press-releases/phil-announces-partnership-with-impel-neuropharma-in-support-of-trudhesa.md

 +++
+banner = ""
 date = 2021-09-27T18:15:00Z
-title = "Phil Announces Partnership with Impel NeuroPharma in Support of Trudhesa" type = "press-releases-content" url = "press-releases/Impel-Announces-Partnership-with-Phil-Inc-in-support-of-Trudhesa"
+description = "Phil, Inc. announces partnership with Impel NeuroPharma, Inc. (NASDAQ: IMPL) in support of Trudhesa™ (dihydroergotamine mesylate) nasal spray (0.725 mg per spray) to provide technology-powered patient support and distribution services through Phil’s proprietary workflow to enhance the patient’s access to therapy.
+Trudhesa is indicated for the acute treatment of migraine with or without aura in adults." spotlight = "true" title = "Phil Announces Partnership with Impel NeuroPharma in Support of Trudhesa" type = "press-releases-content" url = "press-releases/Impel-Announces-Partnership-with-Phil-Inc-in-support-of-Trudhesa"